sam05457/bolt.diy/RENDER_DEPLOYMENT.md

 3. **"no-git-info" version**: Normal when uploading directly (not via Git)

+4. **"Some chunks are larger than 500 kB"**: Performance warning, doesn't affect functionality

+5. **"Error when using sourcemap"**: Normal in production builds, doesn't affect functionality

 ### Common Issues:

 1. **Git repository error**: This is normal when uploading directly.
 The app will show "no-git-info" for the commit version.

 2. **Cloudflare Workerd binary error**: Fixed in the optimized Dockerfile by disabling the dev proxy during builds.

+3. **"wrangler: not found" error**: Fixed by installing wrangler globally and adding npx fallback in startup script.

 3. **Port binding issues**: Make sure the Dockerfile uses the PORT environment variable correctly.